iamdonovan/spymicmac/doc/tutorials/preprocessing/kh9_preprocessing.rst

     :width: 98%
     :alt: a KH-9 image with the Reseau field warping shown

-To run the routine, use either :py:meth:`spymicmac.image.find_reseau_grid` or :doc:`../../spymicmac/scripts/find_reseau_grid`.
-This will produce a ``MeasuresIm`` file that will be read by :py:meth:`spymicmac.image.resample_hex`.
+To run the routine, use either :py:meth:`spymicmac.matching.find_reseau_grid` or :doc:`../../spymicmac/scripts/find_reseau_grid`.
+This will produce a ``MeasuresIm`` file that will be read by :py:meth:`spymicmac.resample.resample_hex`.

 .. note::
-    Before running :py:meth:`spymicmac.image.resample_hex`, you will also need to run :doc:`../../spymicmac/scripts/generate_micmac_measures` in order to generate the ``MeasuresCamera.xml`` file needed, then move ``MeasuresCamera.xml`` to the ``Ori-InterneScan`` directory in the correct folder.
+    Before running :py:meth:`spymicmac.resample.resample_hex`, you will also need to run :doc:`../../spymicmac/scripts/generate_micmac_measures` in order to generate the ``MeasuresCamera.xml`` file needed, then move ``MeasuresCamera.xml`` to the ``Ori-InterneScan`` directory in the correct folder.